 Next we have the Size slider, which just changes the size of the Brush/Sphere.
 Note that you can also change the brush size with the [ and ] hotkeys, or by using the Hotbox.

-When the Symmetry box is checked, then the brush stamp will be applied on both sides of the symmetry line (which will become visible as a while line through your model).
+When the Symmetry box is checked, then the brush stamp will be applied on both sides of the symmetry plane (which will become visible as a white line through your model).
 When you have symmetry checked, you can click on the tools icon on the right to access a mode where you can change the Symmetry plane, see the Sculpting Brush page for details.

 This mode is shown on the right.
 Use the gizmo to translate/rotate the plane, and the Reset button to restore the original position.

 The Filters panel includes controls for a few different extra features of the Select Tool.
 The first is the Expand Mode.
 This mode expands/contracts the existing selection, using different criteria.
 You apply this tool by interactively right-click-dragging, with the Ctrl or Command key held.